Driver Authorization

 Expiration of driver authorization

-Volunteer, Canadian, and out of state driver’s license holder authorizations will expire within one year of date of application.
+Volunteers and those holding a Canadian, US territorial, or out-of-state driver’s license will be authorized for up to one year.
 Drivers must sign a new Vehicle Use Authorization (VUA) with current valid information prior to the expiration date to renew their VUA.
+Volunteers must contact their supervisor to assist them with completing the proper forms.

 Driver deactivation

-It is the employing department’s responsibility to notify the Risk Management Office of terminated or retiring employees on a regular basis to remove them.
-Email these terminations to driverauth@bussvc.wisc.edu.
+It is the employing department’s responsibility to notify Risk Management of terminated or retiring employees on a regular basis, so they can be removed.
+Email these terminations to serviceoperations@support.wisconsin.edu.

 Renewal